Cataract Lens Implants

 Astigmatism Correcting Toric Lens Implants

-Near Vision Presbyopia Correcting Lens Implants provide vision correction after Cataract Surgery at the full range of distances-far or distance vision, arms’ length or intermediate vision and up close near vision.
-Depending on your specific vision requirements Drs.
-Jacobs, Confino or Stahl might suggest implanting the Tecnis® Multifocal Lens Implant (IOL or the AcrySof® ReSTOR® Multifocal Lens Implant (IOL) The specialized optical design of the these lens implant work in a way to help you achieve your vision correction goals of being able to see at a variety of distances after cataract surgery-without being dependent on eyeglasses.
-Presbyopia correcting lens implants correct both your distance vision and your Presbyopia after cataract surgery.
-For the vast majority of patients, having a Multifocal Lens Implant means that you will be able to see at distance and up close without being dependent on eyeglasses.
+Presbyopia Correcting Lens Implants can provide a full range of vision correction after cataract surgery-far or distance vision, arms’ length or intermediate vision and up close near vision.
+Depending on your specific vision requirements we might suggest implanting AcrySof® IQ PanOptix™ Trifocal Lens Implant, the TECNIS Symfony Lens Implant (IOL) or the AcrySof™ IQ Vivity™ Extended Vision Intraocular Lens.
+The specialized optical design of the these lens implant work in a way to help you achieve your vision correction goals of being able to see at a variety of distances after cataract surgery-without being dependent on eyeglasses, bifocals or reading glasses.

 As with any surgical procedure, there are always risks as well as benefits.
 During your eye examination and cataract consultation, we will perform a thorough cataract evaluation including the necessary testing and then arrange the scheduling of your cataract surgery.
 In addition, we will spend the time necessary to review the everyday activities that are most important to you-and whether being independent of glasses for those activities is something that you would like to achieve.
 As you prepare for your visit to The Eye Care & Surgery Center for your examination it will be helpful if you begin thinking about what those activities are so that you can discuss them and explore them with our staff.